shredinger137/phoenix/README.md

 The advantage of this method is that it can be used as a tool for officials responsible for tracking attendance, without the buy in or overhead of having an entire league become end users.

+Relies on React, Node.js, Express and MongoDB to function.
+Not set up for multitenancy use at this time.
+If we decide to release a version of it that is, that will have to be integrated later.